jonnonz1/nz-statute-book/acts/public/2021/reserve-bank-of-new-zealand-act-2021.md

 **Formulating monetary policy**

 ### 117 Function to formulate monetary policy through MPC
-(1) The Bank, acting through the MPC, has the function of formulating a monetary policy directed to the economic objectives of—
-  (a) achieving and maintaining stability in the general level of prices over the medium term; and (b) supporting maximum sustainable employment.
+(1) The Bank, acting through the MPC, has the function of formulating a monetary policy directed to the economic objective of achieving and maintaining stability in the general level of prices over the medium term.
 (2) The function of formulating monetary policy includes deciding the approach by which the operational objectives set out in an MPC remit are intended to be achieved.

-### 118 MPC must formulate monetary policy in manner consistent with economic objectives and MPC remit
+### 118 MPC must formulate monetary policy in manner consistent with economic objective and MPC remit
-The MPC must formulate monetary policy in a manner consistent with— (a) the economic objectives; and
+The MPC must formulate monetary policy in a manner consistent with— (a) the economic objective; and
   (b) the MPC remit.

 ### 119 What MPC must have regard to in formulating monetary policy